 Earlier this year, Jamie Manning, MBA ’11, and Adriano Varassin, MBA ’10, launched Snagastool—the first and only app that lets you reserve your seat at the bar.

-And last week, they got their big break.
-SnagaStool was one of three local businesses that were picked to compete for funding on the A&E television network’s show, Project Startup Live.
+Although the startup is in its early phase of development, it’s been getting a lot of attention.
+This spring, SnagaStool was one of three local businesses selected to compete for funding on the A&E television network’s show, Project Startup Live.

-“Luckily for us, this wasn’t our first competition.
-We had already pitched at several events across Boston, including the TechCrunch Pitch-off and Boston New Technology,” Manning said.
+“Luckily for us, it wasn’t our first competition.
+We had already pitched at several events across Boston, including the TechCrunch Pitch-off and Boston New Technology,” Manning says.

-“They connected us with Suffolk’s entrepreneur network.
-And today, we’re leveraging that network to build a group of advisors within the hospitality industry to help our service expand into more bars and restaurants,” Manning said.
+“Dean Behnam and Professor Moker connected us with Suffolk’s entrepreneur network.
+And today, we’re leveraging that network to build a group of advisors within the hospitality industry to help our service expand into more bars and restaurants,” Manning says.

 Manning and Varassin are currently building relationships with investors and incubators that share their vision to improve the hospitality industry.